-7. Materials for Study
+9. Materials for Study

 Please refer to the appropriate examination section for reading lists.
-Any changes made after the publication of this Syllabus will be posted in the Students' Corner of the CAS Web Site (www.casact.org).
+Any changes made after the publication of this Syllabus will be posted under Syllabus Update in the Exams section of the CAS Web Site at www.casact.org.

-8. Obtaining Examination Booklet (Exams 5-9)
+10. Obtaining Examination Booklet (Exams 5-9)

 For Exams 5-9, a candidate wishing to obtain his or her own examination booklet and scrap paper subsequent to the examination should bring a self-addressed stamped envelope to the examination center.
-The recommended minimum postage is \$2.31 for domestic mail in the U.S.
+The recommended minimum postage is \$2.41 for domestic mail in the U.S.

-9. CAS Web Site
+11.CAS Web Site